Parbelaez/p1-html-css/README.md

 [Engineering image](https://www.pexels.com/de-de/foto/person-die-das-gerat-verwendet-132700/)

-[Musician Image](https://www.linkedin.com/in/julian-gaviria-29584272/?originalSubdomain=co) image directly given to me by Julián Gaviria for personal use.
+[Musician [Image](https://www.linkedin.com/in/julian-gaviria-29584272/?originalSubdomain=co) image was directly given to me by Julián Gaviria for personal use.

 ---

 ## Testing

-All links (internal and external) where tested, as well as the interaction with the languages.
+All links (internal and external) were tested, as well as the interaction with the languages.